-Should an unforeseen or unexpected event or crisis occur, when there had been no identified problem, Foster Parents are expected to activate this team through their Child Welfare Specialist.
-Foster parents are informed of emergency contact numbers - including the agency's on-call 24 hour number 847-590-6190 and /or the Child Welfare Specialist's cell phone.
+- Should an unforeseen or unexpected event or crisis occur, when there had been no identified problem, Foster Parents are expected to activate this team through their Child Welfare Specialist.
+Foster parents are informed of emergency contact numbers - including the agency's on-call 24-hour number 847-255-8060 and /or the Child Welfare Specialist's cell phone. - The Child Welfare Specialist will enact the team who will work to stabilize placement with services, trainings and/or further support before moving to terminate placement.
+Services may consist of individual therapy, family therapy, Intensive Placement Stabilization (I.P.S.), Parent Coaching, SASS services, or other supports that may be deemed appropriate and helpful. - Services available to Foster Parents are discussed in PRIDE Training.
+Foster Parents notify the Child Welfare Specialist of their needs and Child Welfare Specialist then locates appropriate services.

-- The Child Welfare Specialist will enact the team who will work to stabilize placement with services, trainings and/or further support before moving to terminate placement.
-Services may consist of individual therapy, family therapy, System of Care (S.O.C.), Parent Coaching, SASS services, or other supports that may be deemed appropriate and helpful. - Services available to Foster Parents are discussed in PRIDE/Adopt PRIDE Training.
-Foster Parents notify the Child Welfare Specialist of their needs and Child Welfare Specialist then locates services. - Shelter, Inc. holds Foster Parent training throughout the year to make Foster Parents cognizant of ways to identify a problem before it becomes a crisis and how to seek the help they need. - 9) The responsibility to know the impact foster parenting has on individuals and family relationships, and endeavor to minimize, as much as possible, any stress that results from foster parenting. - Shelter, Inc.'s Foster Parents are encouraged to discuss familial concerns regarding fostering as they occur with the Child Welfare Specialist and/or Foster Care Supervisor. - The Child Welfare Specialist asks questions of family members and Foster Parents that encourage them to talk about their experiences with having a child in a foster home and how it is impacting them. - During pre-service training and the home study, foster families learn there are many adjustments and accommodations needed by all family members in order to be comfortable with a foster child/sibling living in the home.
-The Child Welfare Specialist reiterates these issues during visits and Child and Family Team Meetings to help the family successfully manage the processes and stresses that are associated with foster parenting and having a child in a foster home. - Confidential family counseling services are available to our foster families to help minimize the adjustments and potential stress to the family. - If other Foster Parents are available, respite care may be provided, if a short-term "vacation" will return equilibrium to an otherwise stressed situation. - If a circumstance arises in which a Foster Parent wishes to put a "voluntary hold" on their license due to a personal situation, Shelter, Inc. will respect the Foster Parents' wishes and work with them to place foster children in the home at a future time when the foster parents indicate they are ready to proceed with a placement.
+24(9).
+The responsibility to know the impact foster parenting has on individuals and family relationships, and endeavor to minimize, as much as possible, any stress that results from foster parenting.

+- Child Welfare Specialists work with foster parents to "help them" learn to recognize why they are experiencing stress. - The Child Welfare Specialist asks questions to family members and Foster Parents that encourage them to talk about their experiences with having a child in their home and how it is impacting them. - During pre-service training and the home study, foster families learn there are many adjustments and accommodations needed by all family members in order to be comfortable with a foster child/sibling living in the home.
+The Child Welfare Specialist reiterates these issues during visits and Child and Family Team Meetings to help the family successfully manage the processes and stresses that are associated with foster parenting and having a child in their home. - Confidential family counseling services provided by Shelter, Inc. clinical team, are available to our foster families to help minimize the adjustments and potential stress to the family. - If other Foster Parents are available, respite care may be provided, if a short-term "vacation" will return equilibrium to an otherwise stressed situation. - If a circumstance arises in which a Foster Parent wishes to put a "voluntary hold" on their license due to a personal situation, Shelter, Inc. will respect the Foster Parents' wishes and work with them to place foster children in their home at a future time when the Foster Parents indicate they are ready to proceed with a placement.
 Shelter Inc. will not place a child in the home until the family is ready to move forward.

-10) The responsibilities to know the rewards and benefits to children, parents, and society that come from foster parenting and promote the foster parenting experience in a positive way.
+25(10).
+The responsibilities to know the rewards and benefits to children, parents, and society that come from foster parenting and promote the foster parenting experience in a positive way.